seqan/seqan/manual/source/Tutorial/FirstStepsInSeqAn.rst

 In order to score a mismatch we use the function ``score()`` from the SeqAn library.
 Note that we use the :dox:`Blosum62` matrix as a similarity measure.
-When looking into the documentation of :dox:`Score#score score` you will notice that the score function requires a argument of type :dox:`Score`.
+When looking into the documentation of :dox:`Score#score` you will notice that the score function requires a argument of type :dox:`Score`.
 This object tells the function how to compare two letters and there are several types of scoring schemes available in SeqAn (of course, you can extend this with your own).
 In addition, because they are so frequently used there are shortcuts as well.
 For example :dox:`Blosum62` is really a **shortcut** for ``Score<int, ScoreMatrix<AminoAcid, Blosum62_> >``, which is obviously very helpful.